 Will parents be allowed on deck to escort their small children during warmups?

 NO. This is a non-negotiable policy of Georgia Tech, GA Swimming, and USA Swimming as part of SafeSport.
 No unauthorized adults will be allowed on deck.
-This year, we will be setting up a place at the back stairway (at the end of the spectator hallway) where a parent can drop off their swimmer off with a coach.
-We are also providing passes for up to 5 Assistant Coaches to help with your children.
+We are also providing passes for up to 5 total Coaches to help with your children.

 What happens if there is an emergency?